albertovth/football_predictor/METHODS.md

 Its code implements a corrected, strength-balanced low-team approach:

 1. The prior is converted into an internal strength scale.
+2. `adjustment factor`, `dynamism variable`, and `cutoff` are re-estimated on that internal strength scale.
-2. A low-team cutoff is derived on that internal strength scale.
+3. A low-team cutoff is derived on that internal strength scale.
-3. High-strength teams use one reward regime.
+4. High-strength teams use one reward regime.
-4. Lower-strength teams use a corrected regime where:
+5. Lower-strength teams use a corrected regime where:
    - offensive reward depends on actual opponent strength
    - own dampening is anchored at the cutoff
    - defensive penalties increase when conceding to weaker low-strength teams
-5. Team metrics are corrected for opponent-strength exposure.
+6. Team metrics are corrected for opponent-strength exposure.
-6. Outputs are rescaled using the empirical median goals in the relevant match window.
+7. Outputs are rescaled using the empirical median goals in the relevant match window.
-7. Confederation-level files are written and used for all-versus-all simulation.
+8. Confederation-level files are written and used for all-versus-all simulation.

 This stage writes: